jimmyjamesbaldwin/radar/README.md

 # RADAR.
-A room availability display for BU Computing
+A room availability display for BU Computing.